 These are the consumer wearables which have in-built sensors to collect the physical activity related data of each individual and track the fitness regimen with the help of connected apps on the smartphones.
 These activity trackers are in the form of wristbands, smartwatches and smart apparel, each of which have advanced sensors attached to them to collect user’s vital stats.

 The fitness wearables not only empower the users to keep track of their own health, the computation of the data collected using healthcare AI algorithms can facilitate advanced healthcare delivery based on precision medicine.

 2. Clinical Grade Wearables

-These include the wearable devices which have been certified and approved for use by the regulatory authority and are generally used on the basis of a physician’s prescription.
-Unlike consumer wearables which are lifestyle devices, clinical grade wearables are specifically aimed at clinical or at home use to improve chronic conditions and specific ailments.
+The clinical greade wearables are the iot devices which have been certified and approved for use by the regulatory authority and are generally used on the basis of a physician’s prescription.
+Unlike consumer wearables which are lifestyle devices, these are specifically aimed at clinical or at home use to improve chronic conditions and specific ailments.
 They require rigorous clinical trials to attain certification from FDA.

 The example of clinical grade wearable devices include a smart belt from Active Protect that is meant for use in the elderly patients by detecting falls and giving hip protection for elderly wearers.
 Another example is QardioCore, a chest strap with embedded sensors to record ECG, heart rate, respiratory rate and temperature.
 The device is yet to receive FDA approval but is being shipped outside of the US.

 3. Remote Patient Monitoring Devices

-Monitoring of the patient post hospitalization in case of management of both acute and chronic diseases is made simpler by use of at home monitoring devices and sensors.
+Remote monitoring of the patient post hospitalization in case of management of both acute and chronic diseases is made simpler by use of at home health monitoring devices and sensors.